What is Turbinoplasty and Turbinectomy?

 - Submucous resection: This procedure is performed under general anaesthesia.
 It can be done in combination with other larger surgeries.
 A small cut is made in the lining of the inferior turbinates, and the lining tissue is lifted off a thin bone that forms the structural support of the inferior turbinate.
 The bone is removed and then allowed to heal back smaller

 - Radiofrequency turbinate reduction: Radiofrequency turbinate reduction is usually done under local anaesthesia.
 Many types of devices are used for this procedure.
 The most common type is an electrosurgical device that uses heat delivered through radio-frequency energy to perform the procedure.
-Dr Hunt will use a special device to apply radiofrequency energy on the turbinate tissue, which will heat the tissues beneath the skin surface and effectively damage the bone in a controlled manner.
+Dr Hunt will use a device to apply radiofrequency energy on the turbinate tissue, which will heat the tissues beneath the skin surface and effectively damage the bone in a controlled manner.
 While the bone heals, it becomes smaller, making the inside of the nose larger

 - Endoscope: Endoscope is a small thin tube-like scope with a light on the tip.
 It is used to visualise hard-to-see structures.
 Endoscopes can be used to remove turbinate bones.
 The theory is the same as submucous resection